engpok/Tour-Doc/TourDocHelp.md

 1. Go to the 🗺️ **Tours** tab.
 2. Tap a tour to open it (swipe left to **Rename** or **Delete**).
-3. Edit captions directly in the list.
+3. Edit notes directly in the list.
 4. Swipe a photo to:
    - **Delete**
    - **Copy to Photos**
-5. Tap a photo to view catalog of photos (larger size)
+5. Tap a photo to view catalog of photos (larger size) for this pinned location
 6. Swipe a location/section header to get directions to that location.

 ---